THE TEAM email@example.com

 When she moved to Geneva with two small children in 2000, her focus turned to the voluntary sector in association with both local and international schools, helping newly arrived expat families feel at home in Geneva and “France voisine” through playgroups, language classes and social events.

-In 2012 with her move to The Hague, ahead of her husband and with teenage boys, she discovered through the BSN Rugby Club how important a sports association can be in helping families to integrate into a new international location, meeting locals and travelling to away matches in a team environment.
-She feels The Feel at Home Fair is a great opportunity to put both local and international sports clubs and associations in touch with the international community, thereby helping people feel a sense of belonging in their adopted country.
+In 2012 she moved to The Hague, ahead of her husband and with teenage boys, and discovered through the BSN Rugby Club how important a sports association can be in helping families to integrate in a new international location.
+She feels The Feel at Home Fair is a great opportunity to put both local and international sports clubs and associations in touch with the international community, thereby helping people feel a sense of belonging in their adopted country. firstname.lastname@example.org

 Coordinator of Seminar and Workshop Programme